-7.3 Metering Point
+7.3 Metering Room

-Energy meter is to be installed at the Connection Point in a dedicated meter room at Distribution Licensee substation.
+Energy meter is to be installed at the Connection Point in a dedicated meter room or at a location point agreed by the approver at Distribution Licensee substation.
 The LSS Developer shall provide a Switch Socket Outlet (13 Amps) at the meter room.